 If a student or staff member believes that there is an immediate risk of significant harm or that a crime has already been committed they should call the police on 999.
-If a direct referral is made to the police, the member of staff or student should inform the University at the earliest opportunity by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours.
+If a direct referral is made to the police, the member of staff or student should inform the University at the earliest opportunity by calling the UWE Bristol Serious Concerns line 01173284000 this line is operated 24/7 by the students of concern triage team.